-Mark Danner is a writer, journalist and professor who has written for more than two decades on foreign affairs and international conflict.
-He has covered Central America, Haiti, Balkans and Iraq, among many other stories, and has written extensively about the development of American foreign policy during the late Cold War and afterward, and about violations of human rights during that time.
+Mark Danner is a writer, journalist and professor who has written for three decades on foreign affairs and international conflict.
+He has covered Central America, Haiti, Balkans, Iraq and the greater Middle East, among many other stories, and has written extensively about the development of American foreign policy during the late Cold War and afterward, with a focus on human rights violations during that time.
 His books include Spiral: Trapped in the Forever War (2016), Torture and the Forever War (forthcoming, 2014), Stripping Bare the Body: Politics Violence War (2009), The Secret Way to War: The Downing Street Memo and the Iraq War's Buried History (2006), Torture and Truth: America, Abu Ghraib and the War on Terror (2004), The Road to Illegitimacy: One Reporter's Travel's Through the 2000 Florida Vote Recount (2004) and The Massacre at El Mozote: A Parable of the Cold War (1994).
-His new book, Torture and the Forever War will appear in Spring 2012.
 Danner was a longtime staff writer for The New Yorker and is a regular contributor to The New York Review of Books.
 Danner is Chancellor's Professor of English and Journalism at the University of California at Berkeley, and the James Clarke Chace Professor of Foreign Affairs and Humanities at Bard College.

 Mark David Danner was born at Utica, a small city in northern New York